 Tumours of the male urethra are uncommon.
 They can be categorised both on the grounds of histology and location.

 urothelial/transitional cell carcinoma of the urethra: 15% (predominantly posterior urethra)

 adenocarcinoma of the urethra: 5...

 Tunica albuginea (TA) cysts are the most common extratesticular benign scrotal mass lesion.
 They are a type of scrotal tunica cyst.

-Their mean age at presentation is 40 years (may be even be seen in the 5th and 6th decades).
+Their mean age at presentation is 40 years (although may be seen in the 5th and 6th decades).